dogaegeozden/Simple-Inventory-App/README.md

 1) Add, update and remove inventory items
 2) Display a list of inventory items
+3) Navigate between screens
-3) Simple and intuitive design
+4) Simple and intuitive design

 Technologies Used